Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 ### Introduction:

-Briefly explain the importance of data protection and privacy regulations in Kenya.
+I will briefly explain the importance of data protection and privacy regulations in Kenya taking key points already discussed above.

 ### Lack of Awareness and Understanding: